 The following resources are recommended by Michelle Baker, PhD, The Conservation Writing Pro.
 If you’re at all serious about your writing, you need the right tools at your disposal, and this is a good start.
-If your organization needs Training or Editing services, contact me: firstname.lastname@example.org / 304 283 4573.
+If your organization needs Training, contact me: firstname.lastname@example.org / 304 283 4573.

 JOB AIDS DEVELOPED BY THE CONSERVATION WRITING PRO

 21 Hacks for Word for Writers – A blog post with tips about how to use Microsoft more effectively.

 Audience Chart – Spreadsheet to complete for each document type you write, with questions to contemplate about the people you write for.

 Chart of Transitional Expressions – Organized by part of speech and by type of logical connection.

 Editing Plan – Spreadsheet that identifies editing tasks and aids in planning and tracking.

 Large Document Management Plan – Spreadsheet that identifies subsections of a large document and aids in time and project management.